 Young? he thought.
 She’s been alive longer than I have, at least in my Returned state.
 And yet, he retained some things--such as his perception of his age.
 He didn’t feel like he was five.
 He felt far older.

-That age should have taught him to hold his tongue when speaking of making widows out of young girls just married.
-He sat thoughtfully, trying to decide if it were an impossibility or not.
+That age should have taught him to hold his tongue when speaking of making widows out of young girls.
+He sat thoughtfully.
 Could the girl actually have an affection for the God King?

-It still seemed unlikely to Lightsong.
+It still seemed unlikely.
 She’d only been in the city for a couple of months, and he knew--through rumors--what her life must be like.
 Forced to perform her duty as a wife for a man to whom she could not speak, could not know.
-A man who represented things that her culture taught were profane.
+A man who represented all the things that her culture taught were profane.

 The only thing he could determine, then, was that she was worried about what might happen to her if her husband killed himself.
 A legitimate worry.
 The queen would lose most of her notoriety if she lost her husband.